Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 5. It Allows You To Track Progress Using Custom Measurements And Before & After Photos

-When I first started using MacroFactor in 2021, one of my biggest complaints about the app was that it didn’t allow users to track measurements or progress pictures because as a nutrition coach, I know how important these are for measuring progress, especially when the scale isn’t changing.
+When I first started using MacroFactor in 2021, one of my biggest complaints was that the app didn’t allow users to track measurements or take progress pictures.

 But I’m happy to announce that as of May 2023, MacroFactor can track body measurements and progress pictures.